Gain industry membership with NSA

 Course structure

-To complete the Bachelor of Nutrition Science, students must attain 24 credit points.
+To complete the Bachelor of Nutrition Science students must attain 24 credit points.
 Most units (think of units as 'subjects') are equal to 1 credit point.
 In order to gain 24 credit points, you will need to study 24 units (AKA 'subjects') over your entire degree.
 Most students choose to study 4 units per trimester, and usually undertake two trimesters each year.

-The course comprises a total of 24 credit points, which must include 13 core units (these are compulsory), 5 nutrition selective units and 6 elective units (you can choose which ones to study).
+The course comprises a total of 24 credit points, which must include the following:

-You are required to complete HSN010 Food and Nutrition Laboratory Safety and SLE010 Laboratory and Fieldwork Safety Induction Program prior to your first laboratory based units in this course.
+• Completion of HSN010 Food and Nutrition Laboratory Safety and SLE010 Laboratory and Fieldwork Safety Induction Program, prior to your first laboratory based unit in this course.

 Students are required to meet the University's academic progress and conduct requirements.
-Click here for more information.

 13